-NorPix Codecs are DirectX based video encoders and decoders.
-Those codecs are based on Microsoft DirectX Media Object, allowing an excellent integration to all Windows based platforms.
+NorPix Windows codec are based on Microsoft DirectX Media Object, allowing for excellent integration to all Windows application that works with AVI.

-Codecs support concurrent multiple instance, so that when using multiple cameras, all streams can be compressed in parallel.
+Codecs support concurrent instances, so that when using multiple cameras, all streams can be compressed in parallel.

 |1920 x 1080 YUV422 to H264||1920 x 1080 Raw Bayer to H264|

 |Compression||Sandy Bridge CPU||Sandy Bridge GPU||Sandy Bridge CPU||Sandy Bridge GPU|